Updated August 2021

 The Ultimate Guide to Passing Your Illinois Road Test

 We know that taking your Illinois road test can be nerve-wracking.
 With a little preparation and insight into the test itself, there’s nothing to be worried about.
-This guide will make sure you know the specific requirements in South Carolina, what you can expect on the road test itself and give our best practice tips.
+This guide will make sure you know the specific requirements in Illinois, what you can expect on the road test itself, and give our best practice tips.
 Here’s exactly what you need to know to pass your Illinois road test.

 What to know before your Illinois road test